mseminatore/TeslaJS/README.md

     });
 ```

+>Note: Currently the only way to invalidate an issued token is to change your MyTesla account password.
+Therefore, you must
+>take care to properly secure tokens.
+Do not share them over an unsecure connection, or store them on a public machine.

 ## Vehicles Example

-With the OAuth token from a successful `login()` call you can query the vehicles for the account
+With the OAuth token from a successful `login()` call you can query the vehicles for the account:

 ```javascript
     var options = { authToken: result.authToken };